 Comcast Digital Connectors: Take this FREE 10 month program to learn all about computer information technology, gain knowledge in managing money and prepare for college, earn credit toward CISCO Professional IT certification and a free laptop after completion of the program.
 This is open to all students ages 14-21 and class is located at the One Stop Center on 601 Jackson St. SF.
 To register, please call 415-677-7599 (for English/Vietnamese) or 415-677-7594 (for Chinese) or email: email@example.com

 For 11th & 12th:

-The Fly-In Program List is sent via SchoolLoop and posted outside of room 255: If you want to apply for a grant to visit some private colleges for FREE, check out this list and apply.
+The Fly-In Program List is now attached and posted outside of room 255: If you want to apply for a grant to visit some private colleges for FREE, check out this list and apply.
 Most of the colleges that offer a Fly-In Program will also provide large amount of scholarship.
 If you need help with the application, ask one of the advisors in room 209, or Ms. S. Chan in room 258 or ask your academic counselor.
 Good luck!

-Scholarships: A current list is sent via SchoolLoop.
+Scholarships: A current list is attached.
 A hard copy will be posted in the Counseling Center.
+The QuestBridge scholarship which covers all expenses is due by 9/27.
 If you’re interested, please check out the details in the attached list ASAP.

-Supporting you every step of the way for the college application process, just ask for help!
+Supporting you every step of way for the college application process, just ask for help!

 Ms. S. Chan